John-W-Stevens/feel-the-mern/README.txt

 What is it?
-A CLI that offer a quick and convenient way to launch a MERN project.
+A CLI that offers a quick and convenient way to launch a MERN project.

 This is a work in progress, though it functions well for simple projects.

-Create an

 How to use it:
 - clone the repo into your root folder (git@github.com:John-W-Stevens/feel-the-mern.git)